SaiShanmukkha/Real_Time-Kubernetes-cluster-Carbon-Monitor---KubeCarbonapp/README.md

 #### Prerequisites

 - Node.js runtime installed on your machine.
-- Live kubernetes cluster with accessable in-cluster prometheus scraper to query CPU data of resources along with it's `.kube/config` file.
+- Live Kubernetes cluster with accessable in-cluster Prometheus scraper to query CPU data of resources along with its `.kube/config` file.
-- In Cluster prometheus setup to scrape metrics from this service.
+- In Cluster Prometheus set to scrape metrics from this service.
-- API token from `ElectricityMaps` to get live Carbon Intensity of a region.
+- API token from `ElectricityMaps` to get the live Carbon Intensity of a region.
 - Kubernetes Cluster NodePort Service URL:Port
-- This app expects ConfigMap setted up for every node in a namespace `carbon-app` with below data:
+- This app expects ConfigMap set up for every node in a namespace `carbon-app` with below data:
     Example Config: `<NODE-NAME-without-hyphen>.carbon.app.cmap`

     ```yaml